 Observation 3: Sufficiently large k0 value allows UE modem to monitor for PDCCH with highly optimized mode or hardware, and potentially operate at fraction of the power level compared to the k0=0 case.

 Note that in Figure 3, some amount of power is consumed in between PDCCH monitoring because the extent of sleep achievable within typical PDCCH periodicity is likely not deep enough to be considered consuming zero power.
 It is not illustrated for simplicity.
-This does not alter the general tradeoff that the larger the PDCCH periodicity, the more power saving.
 Also, the bottom diagram illustrates k0 and PDCCH periodicity are both set to the same value of 4.
 In general, there are two other cases to consider: (i) k0 > PDCCH periodicity, (ii) k0 < PDCCH periodicity.
 For (i), scheduling overlap may result, but it is still a valid mode of operation.
 For (ii), there could be extra “wake-ups” of the UE to receive PDSCH during sleep mode in between PDCCH monitoring occasions.

 For brevity, the discussion of k1 (time delay in units of slots between PDSCH reception and HARQ-ARQ feedback) has been left out.
 Similarly, discussion of UL grant and PUSCH transmission, and k2 (time delay in units of slots between UL grant and PUSCH transmission), has been left out.
-Generally, because PDSCH/PUSCH is involved, the potential power saving due to larger k1 and k2 may be much more dependent on other factors instead.
+Generally, because PDSCH/PUSCH is involved, the potential power saving due to more relaxed k1 and k2 may be much more dependent on other factors instead.

 If the application permits larger scheduling latency, it may be a good opportunity for UE power saving if the network can configure larger k0 values and/or larger PDCCH periodicity.
 However, if the application requires very low latency, UE power saving can be given up by configuring small k0 values with small PDCCH periodicity.
 Likewise, k1 and k2 configuration can be considered.

-Proposal 1: Semi-static configuration of k0 values and/or PDCCH monitoring periodicity should be supported per UE for achieving different tradeoff between scheduling latency and power saving, depending on application requirements.
-Similarly, k1 and k2 configuration should also be considered.

 Configuration of k0 and/or PDCCH monitoring periodicity can also change according to the traffic condition.
 For example, large latency settings can be used when there is no or very little traffic.
 When large amount of traffic arrives, low latency setting can be configured to handle the burst of traffic quickly.

 Figure 4.
 Reconfiguration of k0 and PDCCH periodicity depending on traffic condition

 However, one potential limitation with k0 and PDCCH monitoring periodicity reconfiguration is that it is done via RRC signalling, which could be slow and incur higher overhead.
 Therefore, it is envisioned that reconfiguration should be infrequent; Whether and how reconfiguration can be dependent on traffic condition needs to be further considered.

-Proposal 2: Reconfiguration of k0 and PDCCH periodicity depending on traffic condition should be further considered.
-Similarly, k1 and k2 reconfiguration should also be further considered.

-Proposal 3: RAN2 should consider scheduler impact for configuration/reconfiguration of k0/1/2 values and/or PDCCH monitoring periodicity.

 Frequency Domain Techniques

 Bandwidth Adaptation via BWP